Repatriating Human Remains Overseas

 Sending human remains to other countries

-Sometimes, when people die in Australia their family choose to send their body or ashes overseas.
-This may because the person was only temporarily staying in Australia (ie, on holiday), originally came from another country (ie, migrated to Australia), this was the person’s wish (ie, in the will) or a religious / cultural expectation, or simply the family’s decision.
-Regardless of the reasons for sending someone’s remains overseas, the process generally involves documents having to be notarised to ensure that the proper health and regulatory steps have been followed according to the laws in Australia and of the destination country.
+Sometimes, when people die in Australia their family choose to send their body, ashes or other human remains overseas.
+This may be because that person was only temporarily staying in Australia (ie, on holiday), originally came from another country (ie, migrated to Australia), this was that person’s wish (ie, in the will) or a religious/cultural expectation, or simply the family’s decision.
+Regardless of the reasons for sending someone’s human remains overseas to another country, the process generally involves notarising various legal documents.
+This is to ensure that the proper health and regulatory steps have been followed according to the laws in Australia and of the destination country.

 Given the sensitive (and often urgent) nature of repatriating human remains, we have in the past worked closely with a number of mortuaries and crematoriums to ensure that all documents are notarised in a timely fashion.
 We can also assist clients with arranging for the apostille or the authentication with DFAT.